 The 19th volume of Black God is out, and I believe that it is the final volume.
 It’s a manwha, so I will tag the others here.

-MELINDA: I’ve been collecting this series all along, and I have a marathon planned now that the final volume is out.
+MJ: I’ve been collecting this series all along, and I have a marathon planned now that the final volume is out.
 Look for more on this coming up!

 SEAN: Blood Lad has proven to be my big surprise hit of 2013, so I’m really looking forward to the 3rd omnibus, whose cover is also very purple.

-MELINDA: Oh, Blood Lad, how I adore you.
+MJ: Oh, Blood Lad, how I adore you.
 I kinda can’t believe I’m saying that, but it’s obviously true.

 SEAN: And speaking of survival horror, we have the 2nd volume of BTOOOM!.
 The first didn’t grab me hard, but I didn’t dislike it, so I will give it a second volume.

-MELINDA: I had moderate fun with the first volume, so I’m looking forward to seeing where it goes.
+MJ: I had moderate fun with the first volume, so I’m looking forward to seeing where it goes.